longchengzhuo/hector_gazebo/README.md

     For example, if your workspace is `/home/user/hector_gazebo`, the path would be `/home/user/hector_gazebo/install/hector_gazebo_fortress_plugin/lib/libhector_gazebo_fortress_plugin.so`.

 ## Running the Simulation
-Follow these steps to launch and control the simulated robot.
+Follow these steps to launch and control the simulated robot manually.

 ### Step 0: Source Workspace Setup
 **Important**: In every new terminal for this simulation, navigate to your `hector_gazebo` workspace directory (the `hector_gazebo` folder you cloned) and source the local setup file: